lantleUofT/Individualized_event_segmentation_kids_sliding_window/README.md

 Expected results are:
 - Non-significant for motion correlations (or a 0 variance warning if no TR's with high enough motion are generated for the motion x boundary number analysis).
-- Significant at the group level for behavioral correlation (but not necessarily in every ROI)
+- Significant at the group level for behavioral correlation (but not for any ROI's)

 ---